Robert C. Daniels

 Touring the Outlying Sites of the Black Hawk War

-These next 13 sites, sites 38 through 50, are what I consider as outlying sites, the sites of some of the military forts and settler stockades built or in use during the war, as well as the sites of the known and documented smaller skirmishes between Black Hawk’s followers – or, in some cases, independent Indians who wanted to settle a personal grudge or score – and settlers and militia troops and military units.
-The majority of these sites are in the central portions of southwestern Wisconsin and northwestern Illinois, with one a bit more south than the rest.
+These next 13 sites, sites 38 through 51, are what I consider as outlying sites, the sites of some of the military forts and settler stockades built or in use during the war, as well as the sites of the known and documented smaller skirmishes between Black Hawk’s followers – or, in some cases, independent Indians who wanted to settle a personal grudge or score – and settlers and militia troops and military units.
+The majority of these sites are in the central portions of southwestern Wisconsin and northwestern Illinois, with one in the more central part of Illinois.
 These sites can be visited, following the directions given, during a 1- or 2-day trip.

-In addition, within a mile of the fort is also the Old Fort Winnebago Cemetery that includes the burial sites of two Revolutionary War veterans, among other veterans.
+In addition, within a mile of the fort is also the Old Fort Winnebago Cemetery that includes the burial sites of two Revolutionary War veterans.

 Site 39.
 Blue Mounts Fort historical marker – Blue Mounds, Wisconsin

 Site 40.
-Dodge’s Grove and Fort Union historical marker – southeast of Dodgeville, Wisconsin
+Dodge’s Grove and Fort Union – southeast of Dodgeville, Wisconsin

 Site 41.
-Site of Fort Jackson historical marker – Mineral Point, Wisconsin
+Site of Fort Jackson – Mineral Point, Wisconsin

 Site 42.
-Fort Defiance historical marker – southeast of Mineral Point, Wisconsin
+Fort Defiance – southeast of Mineral Point, Wisconsin

 Site 44.
-Battle of Pecatonica 2-sided historical marker – near Woodford, Wisconsin
+Battle of Pecatonica – near Woodford, Wisconsin

-The actual site of the battle/massacre, although not itself marked by any form of marker, is roughly 2,300 feet or so due south of the Hoffman Cemetery at the congruence of the Pecatonica River and Spafford Creek.
-Approximately 450 feet west of the intersection of County Trunk N and County Trunk D, on County Trunk D will be an east facing yellow Narrow Bridge sign (at least it was there in 2016) on the south side of the road.
-A few feet directly south of this sign is the congruence of the Pecatonica River and Spafford Creek, which is the site of the massacre.
+The actual site of the massacre, although not itself marked by any form of marker, is roughly 2,300 feet or so due south of the Hoffman Cemetery, at the congruence of the Pecatonica River and Spafford Creek.
+Approximately 450 feet west of this intersection on County Trunk D will be an east facing yellow Narrow Bridge sign (at least it was there in 2016) on the south side of the road.
+A few feet south of this sign is the congruence of the Pecatonica River and Spafford Creek, which is the site of the massacre.
 Note, again, that the site itself is not marked by any form of historical marker or plaque.

 Note: for the next 5 sites, our tour leaves Wisconsin and ventures back into Illinois.

-It should be noted that once in Illinois, several of the area roads we will travel during this remainder part of our tour in Illinois will be gravel, but well kept.
+It should be noted that once in Illinois, several of the area roads we will travel during the remainder of our tour will be gravel, but well kept.

-Site 45.
-Battle of Waddams Grove/Battle of Yellow Creek plaque – near Waddams Grove, Illinois
+Site 46.
+Battle of Waddams Grove/Battle of Yellow Creek – near Waddams Grove, Illinois

-Although what is left of the bridge, if there is anything left of it, is not visible from the marker nor the road by the marker, the marker is relevant and on the way to the next site in our tour, the Buffalo Grove ambush site.
-It is, therefore, worth visiting.
+Although what is left of the bridge, if there is anything left of it, is not visible from the marker nor the road by the marker, the marker is on the way to the next site in our tour, the Buffalo Grove ambush site, and is worth visiting.

-Site 48.
-Buffalo Grove Ambush historical markers – near Polo, Illinois

 Site 49.
-Apple River Fort (a full replica, including docents) – near Elizabeth, Illinois
+Buffalo Grove Ambush – near Polo, Illinois

 Site 50.
+Apple River Fort – near Elizabeth, Illinois

-Indian Creek Massacre Site historical markers – near Earlville, Illinois
+Site 51.
+Indian Creek Massacre Site – near Earlville, Illinois

 This ends the Wisconsin and Illinois sites of our tour of the Black Hawk War.
 The remaining two sites are located in the Hampton Roads/Tidewater Virginia area of southeastern Virginia.